-- 70. Some groups are potentially more at risk.
-Evidence shows that girls, children with SEN and/or disabilities, and lesbian, gay, bisexual and transgender (LGBT) children are at greater risk. - 71.
-Staff should be aware of the importance of: - (a) Challenging inappropriate behaviours - (b) Making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up - (c) Challenging physical behaviours (potentially criminal), such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras and lifting up skirts.
-Dismissing or tolerating such behaviours risks normalising them - 72.
+- (d) Consider if there are wider cultural issues within the school that enabled inappropriate behaviour to occur and whether revising policies and/or providing extra staff training could minimise the risk of it happening again - (e) Remain alert to the possible challenges of detecting signs that a child has experienced sexual violence, and show sensitivity to their needs - 72.
+Some groups are potentially more at risk.
+Evidence shows that girls, children with SEN and/or disabilities, and lesbian, gay, bisexual and transgender (LGBT) children are at greater risk. - 73.
+Staff should be aware of the importance of: - a.
+Challenging inappropriate behaviours - b.
+Making clear that sexual violence and sexual harassment are not acceptable, will never be tolerated and is not an inevitable part of growing up - c.
+Challenging physical behaviours (potentially criminal), such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras and lifting up skirts.
+Dismissing or tolerating such behaviours risks normalising them - 74.
 If staff have any concerns about sexual violence or sexual harassment, or a child makes a report to DSL immediately.

-73. Serious violence
+75. Serious violence

-- 74. Indicators that may signal that a child is at risk from, or involved with, serious violent crime may include: - (a) Increased absence from school - (b) Change in friendships or relationships with older individuals or groups - (c) Significant decline in performance - (d) Signs of self-harm or a significant change in wellbeing - (e) Signs of assault or unexplained injuries - (f) Unexplained gifts or new possessions (this could indicate that the child has been approached by, or is involved with, individuals associated with criminal networks or gangs and may be at risk of criminal exploitation (see above) - 75.
-Risk factors that increase the likelihood of involvement in serious violence include: - (a) Being male - (b) Having been frequently absent or permanently excluded from school - (c) Having experienced child maltreatment - (d) Having been involved in offending, such as theft or robbery - 76.
+- 76. Indicators that may signal that a child is at risk from, or involved with, serious violent crime may include: - a.
+Increased absence from school - b.
+Change in friendships or relationships with older individuals or groups - c.
+Significant decline in performance - d.
+Signs of self-harm or a significant change in wellbeing - e.
+Signs of assault or unexplained injuries - f.
+Unexplained gifts or new possessions (this could indicate that the child has been approached by, or is involved with, individuals associated with criminal networks or gangs and may be at risk of criminal exploitation (see above) - 77.
+For further information please go to the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance - 78.
+Risk factors that increase the likelihood of involvement in serious violence include: - a.
+Being male - b.
+Having been frequently absent or permanently excluded from school - c.
+Having experienced child maltreatment

+- d.
+Having been involved in offending, such as theft or robbery - 79.
 Staff will be aware of these indicators and risk factors.
 If a member of staff has a concern about a pupil being involved in, or at risk of, serious violence, they will report this to the DSL.

-77. Children who self-harm
+Children who self-harm

-78. Staff must always be mindful of the underlying factors which may lead a child or young person of any age to self-harm.
+80. Staff must always be mindful of the underlying factors which may lead a child or young person of any age to self-harm.
 This is particularly the case for children of primary school age as self-harm in this age group is uncommon.
-Where information comes to the attention of practitioners which suggests that a primary age child has self-harmed serious consideration must be given to whether there are other underlying factors, including abuse.
+Where information comes to the attention of practitioners which suggests that a primary-age child has self-harmed serious consideration must be given to whether there are other underlying factors, including abuse.

-79. Domestic abuse
+81. Domestic abuse